borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

 Another option is to customize your consistency checks.
-The default consistency checks run both full-repository checks and per-archive checks within each repository no more than once every two weeks.
+The default consistency checks run both full-repository checks and per-archive checks within each repository no more than once a month.

 But if you find that archive checks are too slow, for example, you can configure borgmatic to run repository checks only.
 Configure this in the